Partnership Delivery Team

 She has undertaken an international leadership role in promoting the use of evidence, recently publishing a new book on evidence use ‘What Works Now’.
 She has a particular research interest in stakeholder involvement, the role of partnerships in promoting research use and implementation science.

-Annette is a fellow of the UK Academy of Social Sciences and is a member of the WHO European Advisory Committee on Health Research.
-She currently seconded part-time to the Government Office for Science and is leading a large NIHR project setting up and evaluating research practice partnerships.
+Annette is a fellow of the UK Academy of Social Sciences.
+She has completed a fellowship Government Office for Science and is leading a large NIHR project setting up and evaluating research practice partnerships in care homes.

 Professor Chris Chapman